-Your subscription will begin with the Fall 2018 issue
+Your subscription will begin with the Winter 2019 issue.

 Subscriptions to the Sewanee Review cost $35.00 a year, and include the printed quarterly as well as online access to back issues.